Feb 21st - Peter Damian

 Certainly the chaos and societal breakdown of that time played into a false Epicurean living that disregards personal dignity, chastity, and grace but as Peter tells - that is no excuse for not living holy lives.
-Same is true today.
+Same is true today- just because we feel that society is going to hell in a hand-basket is not excuse to abandon Faith.
 Perhaps a fuller reading of his works by both clergy and laity would do us a world of good.

-But Peter was not just a one trick pony; he is admired more for his spiritual writing and guidance.
+But Peter was not just a one trick pony; as a saint he is admired more for his spiritual writing and guidance.